 \citet{XieTengyang2021BPfO} propose a (general) pessimistic model-free algorithm in the offline setting.
 We can also apply their algorithm to low-rank MDPs and show some finite-sample guarantee.
 However, it is unclear whether the final bounds in their results can be characterized by the relative condition number only using the true representation, and whether they can compete with history-dependent policies.
 Thus, our result is still considered superior on low-rank MDPs.
 The detail is given in \pref{sec:comparison}. \looseness=-1

 In addition to the above two works, the pessimistic approach in offline RL has been extensively investigated.
 Empirically, it can work on simulation control tasks \citep{Kidambi2020,Yu2020,kumar2020conservative,Liu2020,ChangJonathanD2021MCSi}.
 On the theoretical side, pessimism allows us to obtain the PAC guarantee on various models when a comparator policy is covered by offline data in some forms \citep{JinYing2020IPPE,RashidinejadParia2021BORL,YinMing2021NORL,zanette2021provable,zhang2021corruption,ChangJonathanD2021MCSi}.
-However, these algorithms and their analysis rely on a \emph{known representation}.
-We emphasize the differences in \pref{sec:offline}.
+However, these algorithms and their analysis rely on a \emph{known representation} and linear function approximation.

-Finally, we mention works that tackle representation learning from different viewpoints and settings. \citet{lu2021power} consider multitask representation learning under a generative model assumption. \citet{hao2021sparse} study the feature selection problem in sparse linear MDPs and \cite{ni2021learning} study dimensionality reduction in a given kernel space, under the assumption that the offline data admits some form of full coverage condition.